 View Abstract

-earplugs.jpg (29066 bytes)Prevention and Treatment: Search PubMed for Ear Plugs
+earplugs.jpg (29066 bytes)Prevention Search PubMed for Ear Plugs

 Glutathione is an antioxadant which has been show to reduce the damage of noise exposure.
 View Abstract Researchers have also found that noise induced hearing loss is characterized by a glutathione deficiency state and increase glutathione levels may be protective.
 View Abstract Glutathione monoethylester and in combination with R-N6-phenylisopropyladenosine has also been studied in the chinchilla and has been found to be protective.
 View Abstract